M457ERCH1EF/intro-to-container/README.md

 ### Step 1.1: Download and install multipass - https://multipass.run/

-After downloaded and installed Multipass, run the folowing command to create ubuntu instance on your workstation
+After downloaded and installed Multipass, run the folowing command to create ubuntu instance on your workstation.

+Note: For Windows, please restart

 ***For Windows users, use Windows Powershell (admin) to run below commands #Right Click Start***